chrisambatti/React---ColorPicker/README.md

 5. Open your browser and go to `http://localhost:3000` to view the application.

-## Usage
+Usage
+- Adjust the degree slider to specify the angle of the gradient.
-- Click on any color from the palette to select it.
+- Select colors by clicking on the color input fields and choosing a color from the color picker.
-- The hexadecimal code of the selected color will be displayed below the palette.
+- Click the "Click" button to apply the gradient background.

 Contributing
 Contributions are welcome!
 If you'd like to contribute to this project, please follow these steps:

 1. Fork the repository.